Cranbrook School

 Our coaching is about discipline, team spirit and the realisation that the team can be greater than the sum of its parts.
 The first teams are not separated elite distanced from the wider cohort, but are teams that are well grounded in the School.
 We are proud of the fact that Cranbrookians have competed at the highest level and have represented themselves, and their communities, with distinction and humility.

 Cranbrook is a member of the Combined Associated Schools (CAS) and involved in the CAS competition on Saturdays.
-All students at our Cranbrook Senior School are required to play at least one sport in the summer (Terms 1 and 4) and winter seasons (Terms 2 and 3).
-In addition we hold annual inter-House Athletics and Swimming Carnivals from which students are chosen to represent Cranbrook at higher-level competitions such as the CAS Championships.
+All students at our Senior School are required to play at least one sport in the summer (Terms 1 and 4) and winter seasons (Terms 2 and 3).
+In addition, we hold annual inter-House Athletics and Swimming Carnivals from which students are chosen to represent Cranbrook at higher-level competitions such as the CAS Championships.

 With over 14 sports to choose from, whether part of the Co-Curricular programme, or part of the Sport Curriculum, there is something for every Cranbrook student.
 The flexibility is one of the programme’s greatest strengths, encouraging a deep appreciation and life-long enjoyment of sport.